mosen/micromdm.io/content/getting-started/index.md

 * [Redis](http://redis.io/) - used to queue MDM commands
 * MDM Push Certificate - see section on certificates
 * SSL Certificate - see section on certificates
-* Enrollment Profile - template provided
+* (Optional) Enrollment Profile - template provided
 * DEP Server token -- optional, required for DEP integration/enrollment
 * server must be accessible on the internet